Derrick Rossi

 Derrick J. Rossi (born 5 February 1966), is a Canadian stem cell biologist and entrepreneur.
-He is a co-founder of the biotechnology company Moderna.
+He is a co-founder of the pharmaceutical company Moderna.

 Early life and education

 Rossi was born in Toronto as the youngest of five children of a Maltese immigrant family.
 His father Fred worked in auto body shops for 50 years and his mother Agnes co-owned a Maltese bakery.

 Rossi attended the Dr. Norman Bethune High School in Scarborough where he early discovered his passion for molecular biology.
 He then did his undergraduate and master's degrees in molecular genetics at the University of Toronto.
 He earned his Ph.D. from the University of Helsinki in 2003 and held a post-doc position from 2003 to 2007 at Stanford University in Irving Weissman’s lab.